inverno-io/inverno-tools/inverno-maven-plugin/README.md

         </td>
         <td>String</td>
         <td>
-            Select the HotSpot VM in the output image defined as: 'client' / 'server' / 'minimal' / 'all'
+            Select the HotSpot VM in the output image defined as: "client" / "server" / "minimal" / "all"
             <ul>
                 <li>
                     <em>User property</em>